J Rix's ship MV Magrix (subsequently MV Ashleigh),

 The Magrix put into Amble later in the morning and safely landed the crew of nine.

 At the time Alex's brother (my father) Leslie Grimes was first mate on the Magrix and the ship was owned by a then new Rix company, J.R.
-Rix and Sons Ltd, being their first motor ship when the company started trading in 1947.
+Rix and Sons Ltd.